When a vet saves a child, the child saves a vet.

 Click here for data sources:

-Verified data comprised of 55 million veteran medical records, released by the Dept. of Veterans Affairs, indicating an average of 20 veteran suicides per day.
+Verified data comprised of 55 million veteran medical records, released by the U.S. Department of Veterans Affairs, indicating an average of 20 veteran suicides per day.

 The medical publication’s clinical report on combat-related guilt, as a significant predictor for veteran suicide.